Intrauterine insemination (IUI)

-While lying on an exam table, you'll put your legs into stirrups and a speculum will be inserted into your vagina — similar to what you experience during a Pap test.
+While lying on an exam table, you put your legs into stirrups.
+Your care provider inserts a speculum into the vagina — similar to what you experience during a Pap test.
 During the procedure, the doctor or nurse:

 - Attaches a vial containing a sample of healthy sperm to the end of a long, thin, flexible tube (catheter)

-- Inserts the catheter into your vagina, through your cervical opening and into your uterus
+- Inserts the catheter into the vagina, through the cervical opening and into the uterus

-- Pushes the sperm sample through the tube into your uterus
+- Pushes the sperm sample through the tube into the uterus

 - Removes the catheter, followed by the speculum